 According to the current and limited exploration works undertaken in these clusters over 50 billion tonnes of exploitable resources have been discovered.
-These regions have the potential to produce over 400 million tonnes annually if all the currently identified iron ore projects were developed into commercial mining operations.
-This would place this African region in direct competition with the largest producers, Australia and Brazil, in volume, quality and production cost terms.
+These three regions have the potential to produce over 400 million tonnes annually if all the currently identified iron ore projects were developed into commercial mining operations.
+This would place this West and Central African region in direct competition with the largest producers, Australia and Brazil, in volume, quality and production cost terms.

-The Key – Infrastructure
+The key - Infrastructure

 IMIC - Unlocking West Africa’s Potential

-Afferro – First Asset in Cameroon Iron Ore Corridor
+First Assets within Cameroon Iron Ore Corridor

 Strategic partnership with AIOG

 IMIC and AIOG have agreed to partner on an exclusive basis to acquire, finance and develop iron ore mining and related infrastructure projects in Africa.
-AIOG plans to leverage its extensive regional expertise, governmental relationships and global strategic partnerships in the mining, banking and infrastructure construction sectors to assist Central and West African governments to develop and implement iron ore mining related infrastructure solutions in return for access to iron ore production.
-It is IMIC’s intention to acquire strategic stakes in iron ore mining projects and companies in order to benefit from the significant value creation unlocked when these projects secure infrastructure solutions that will enable their commercial development into producing assets
+AIOG plans to leverage its extensive regional expertise and global strategic partnerships in the mining, banking and infrastructure construction sectors to assist Central and West African governments to develop and implement iron ore mining related infrastructure solutions in return for access to iron ore production.
+It is IMIC’s intention to acquire strategic stakes in iron ore mining projects and companies in order to benefit from the significant value creation unlocked when these projects secure infrastructure solutions that will enable their commercial development into producing assets.

-China Railway Group (CREC): Railways and Ports
+China Railway Group (CREC): Railways and Ports Construction

 China Railway Materials Co.
 Ltd, (CRM): Off-take